BSI fits within any IT landscape – with its open standards and flexible interfaces.

 - Identify delivery address and automatically generate individual order positions

-- Check routine for error recognition
+- Check route for error recognition

 - Rejection of erroneous data records

 - The algorithm uses the order master data (article number, price, etc.) and can be adapted for any application

 Performance data logging in the insurance sector

 - Recognize standardized insurance services regardless of the bill format

 - Route data to the benefit systems in a structured form